AppFeedback/UnitySDK/README.md

 You will have an example prefab form AF_FormExample.

+There is also an example Scene where you can give this a go, AF_Preview

 Make sure to update the project key in AppFeedbackFormExample.cs before you try and run it.

 Try out the scene to give it ago in action